Infiplaya/cryptosito/README.md

 ## Additional stuff
 Feel free to tell me what can I add or improve!
 I am still learning web development, and I realize that this app is not perfect.
 Feedback is greatly appreciated.

+## Todo
+- improve redirecting when no session
+- style the community
+- ??